April 4, 2026

 May 13, 2025

-First time working in a project with pnpm. pnpm
+First time working with pnpm

-, and it makes use of a content-addressable filesystem to store files and hard links, avoiding duplication and saving disk space.
+First time working in a project with pnpm. pnpm is a JavaScript package manager written in Typescript.
+It is faster than npm and yarn, and it makes use of a content-addressable filesystem to store files and hard links, avoiding duplication and saving disk space.